Collection: Pāʻia Hawaiʻi

 SCROLL TO BOTTOM FOR TRAVEL GUIDE

-Workers channel harvested cane down flume on Maui plantation.
+Workers channel harvested cane down a flume on a Maui sugar plantation.

 SCROLL TO TOP FOR HISTORY GUIDE